Calgary rezoning debate heats up as more neighbourhoods explore restrictive covenants - Calgary | Globalnews.ca

 She said the proposed developments in the area have raised concerns for residents over potential impacts to parking, privacy, and property values.

+It allows a variety of housing types, including single-detached, semi-detached, duplexes and rowhouses, on a single property.

-It’s expected to be a hot button issue ahead of the next municipal election in October, with three candidates running for mayor vowing to repeal it including Jeromy Farkas, Sonya Sharp and Jeff Davison.
+It’s expected to be a hot button issue ahead of the municipal election in October, with three candidates running for mayor vowing to repeal it: Jeromy Farkas, Sonya Sharp and Jeff Davison.

 This week, the Calgary Real Estate Board (CREB) reaffirmed its opposition to the policy in its YYC Votes 2025 campaign, aimed at highlighting several housing related issues to voters and candidates.